annabelelizabethwhipp/Annabel-Whipp/index2.md

 # Projects

-- Programming for Social Science
+- Programming for Social Science: Core Skills

   Building an ABM using Python